Vice President for Diversity & InclusionMemorial Building 301(509) 526-3018

 WISE Program Coordinator, Intercultural Center Administrative AssistantReid Campus Center 216(509) 527-5596

-Sonja Aikens provides administrative support to the Intercultural Center and coordinates the WISE (Whitman Institute for Scholastic Enrichment) program.
+Sonja provides administrative support to the Intercultural Center and coordinates the WISE (Whitman Institute for Scholastic Enrichment) program.
 WISE has the goal of bringing local middle school students to campus to introduce them to college life and to encourage them to make plans to attend college in the future.
-WISE participants come to campus for a three-day residential summer program as rising 9th graders and then continue to recieve support throughout their high school careers in the form of reunions, workshops and other educational activities.
-Sonja is the staff adviser for Namasté, a student club for those itnerested in meditation, and is active in the Whitman College Prison Research Group.
+Sonja is also the staff adviser for Namasté, a student club for those interested in meditation, and is active in the Whitman College Prison Research Group.

 International Student and Scholar Adviser

 Kyle serves as the International Student & Scholar Adviser in the Intercultural Center.
 He graduated from Whitman in 2007 as a double major in German Studies and Gender Studies.
 Before returning to Whitman to join the student services division, he spent several years teaching and studying in Germany.
 Kyle is the primary staff contact for international students within student services.
 Aside from ISSS, Kyle advises the GLBTQ affinity group as well as other student organizations, and provides support to his colleagues for other IC-sponsored programs.